 Bone Density Test

 This test measures the density of your bones (lower back, hip region, wrist and heel) to help determine your risk of developing osteoporosis, which makes bones more fragile and likely to break.
-The U.S. Preventive Services Task Force (USPSTF) recommends that women age 65 and older be routinely screened.
-The USPSTF also suggests that routine screenings begin after menopause for women with an increased risk of developing osteoporosis.
+The U.S. Preventive Services Task Force recommends that women age 65 and older be routinely screened.
+They suggest that routine screenings begin after menopause for women with an increased risk of developing osteoporosis.

 The American Dental Association recommends regular dental exams to help detect tooth decay and oral cancer.
 Your dentist can also evaluate your bite and identify problems such as grinding your teeth or issues with your jaw joint.